WEEE-Open/tarallo/README.md

 Or you could name it `db-production.php` and place it in the main directory: when running `make` again, it will be copied to `build/db.php`.

-Also remember to import `database.sql`, `database-data.sql` and `database-procedures.sql` in the production database, if they've changed from last deployment.
+If this is the first deployment you'll need to import `database.sql`, `database-data.sql` and `database-procedures.sql` manually in the production database, if it is an update you may need to run the update script: use `php update.php` on the server.

 ## More details